vippsas/vipps-psp-api/vipps-psp-api.md

 The user receives confirmation in Vipps.
 Vipps redirects the end user to the `redirectUrl` provided during payment initiation.

+The `makePaymentUrl` has a timeout of 15 seconds.
+If no response is received within this period Vipps will make the transaction as failed.
+This is a known issue with the current API.
+Future improvements to address this issue are planned.

 ## EMVCo Token processing

 In order to give the best possible payment experience, the Vipps PSP solution now uses